-To pay £25,000.00 (twenty five thousand pounds) Index Linked to the Council prior to the Occupation of the 5700th Dwelling.
+To pay £5,000.00 (five thousand pounds) Index Linked to the Council prior to the Occupation of the 5700th Dwelling.

-The covenant by the Paying Owners in paragraph 2.2 to pay £25,000.00 (twenty five thousand pounds) Index Linked on each subsequent anniversary is conditional on at least 50 Dwellings having been constructed in the preceding 12 months.
-In the event fewer than 50 Dwellings have been constructed during that period, the Owners covenant with the Council to pay to the Council £12,500.00 (twelve thousand five hundred pounds) Index Linked on that anniversary instead.
+The covenant by the Paying Owners in paragraph 2 to pay £5,000.00 ( five thousand pounds) Index Linked ( and the associated prohibitions on Occupation in paragraph 1) are conditional on the Council providing evidence to the Paying Owners ( in the form of a schedule of monitoring activities carried out) which demonstrates that the payment in question reasonably reflects the costs which the Council will incur before the next payment is due in performing the tasks described in paragraph 4. .

 The Council covenants with the Owners to only use the monies for monitoring compliance with this agreement and the planning conditions, including liaison with interested parties, attendance at CMO meetings and reviewing viability under Schedule 23.

-SCHEDULE 29
+The Council covenants with the Paying Owners to pay back to the Paying Owners the sum of £110,810.80 ( one hundred and ten thousand eight hundred and ten pounds eighty one pence) being the monitoring payments triggered on the anniversary of Commencement of the Development already paid to the Council within 28 days

 ABC Bank Accounts

-Developers’ Contingency Bank Account - Council

-The Owners covenant with the Council not to Commence the Development unless the Council Minimum Balance has been paid into the Developers’ Contingency Bank Account - Council

-In the event the Council is paid money from the Developers’ Contingency Bank Account – Council so that the balance of the account falls below the Council Minimum Balance, the Owners covenant with the Council not to Occupy any further Dwellings from that date until an amount equal to the difference between the Council Minimum Balance and the balance of the account has been paid into the Developers’ Contingency Bank Account – Council in order to make up the difference

 Council Contributions Bank Account

-The Owners covenant with the Council not to Occupy the number of Dwellings specified in column two of the table in Schedule 29A or more than that number, nor to Commence Development nor to start construction of any Dwelling as the case may be unless the corresponding amount has been paid to the Council with the payments (except in the case of payments relating to schedule 22) being Index Linked to the date specified in column two (in the case of Dwellings, the date being the Occupation of that number of Dwellings)
+The Owners covenant with the Council not to Occupy the number of Dwellings specified in column two of the table in Schedule 29A or more than that number, nor to Commence Development nor to start construction of any Dwelling as the case may be unless the corresponding amount has been paid to the Council with the payments being Index Linked to the date specified in column two (in the case of Dwellings, the date being the Occupation of that number of Dwellings)

-The Paying Owners covenant with the Council to pay to the Council on the date specified in column two of the table in Schedule 29A the amount specified in column three with the payments (except in the case of payments relating to schedule 22) being Index Linking to the date specified in column two (in the case of Dwellings, the date being the Occupation of that number of Dwellings)
+The Paying Owners covenant with the Council to pay to the Council on the date specified in column two of the table in Schedule 29A the amount specified in column three with the payments being Index Linking to the date specified in column two (in the case of Dwellings, the date being the Occupation of that number of Dwellings)

 The Owners covenant with the Council not to Occupy the number of Dwellings specified in column two of the table in Schedule 29B or more than that number or to carry out any further development after the period specified or to start construction of the first Dwelling as the case may be unless the corresponding indexation payment has been paid to the Council.
-The indexation payment shall be calculated by Index Linking the specified amount up to the date specified in column two (in the case of Dwellings, the date being the Occupation of that number of Dwellings) and deducting the corresponding index linked amount previously paid under paragraph 4 above.
+The indexation payment shall be calculated by Index Linking the specified amount up to the date specified in column two (in the case of Dwellings, the date being the Occupation of that number of Dwellings) and deducting the corresponding index linked amount previously paid under paragraph 2 above.